 Except for individuals serving in an interim or acting capacity, the Superintendent shall be granted a contract by the Board for a term of one (1), two (2), three (3), or four (4) years in accordance with statutory requirements.1

 The Board shall establish and approve the Superintendent’s salary and length of term before entering into a contract for his/her employment.
 In determining compensation for the Superintendent, the Board shall consider the District's financial resources, current economic conditions, employee performance, and salary data for similar positions at relevant organizations within the region.

+Any contract, renewal, or extension for the Superintendent entered into on or after July 1, 2026, shall not provide a percentage pay increase greater than that provided to District classroom teacher.
+Upon the expiration of the Superintendent's contract, the Board may negotiate a salary increase, which shall be set forth in a new contract.
+The Board may request a waiver of this paragraph from the Commissioner of Education.
+If the Commissioner denies the waiver request, the Board may request a waiver in accordance with KRS 156.161.

 The Board shall approve the salary, benefits and other conditions of employment to be provided to the Superintendent in an open and public meeting.
 All such payments, benefits, and conditions shall be clearly documented in the Superintendent’s current employment contract and in any contractual extensions approved by the Board thereafter.

+In accordance with KRS 160.350 the Superintendent’s contract, and any amendments, renewals, extensions or addendums, shall be published on the District’s website and submitted to the Kentucky Department of Education, within thirty (30) days of execution.

 Vacancy